khangp0000/svStyle-SystemVerilog-Formatter/README.md

-# iStyle SystemVerilog Formatter
+# svStyle SystemVerilog Formatter
-A port to SystemVerilog by updating pre-existed repository https://github.com/thomasrussellmurphy/istyle-verilog-formatter
+A port to SystemVerilog by updating pre-existed repository https://github.com/thomasrussellmurphy/svStyle-verilog-formatter

 All option is the same, please go to above site for more detail about argument option.

-Should work also with verilog source file as long as SystemVerilog keywords is not used.
-This is just a copy of istyle-verilog-formatter with updating keywords list.
+Should work also with Verilog source file as long as SystemVerilog keywords is not used.
+This is just a copy of iStyle-verilog-formatter with updating keywords list.

 Example on my recommended arguments which use GNU style and 2-space tab setting:

-`$ iStyle fileNeedFormat.sv --style=gnu -s2`
+`$ svStyle fileNeedFormat.sv --style=gnu -s2`

 Bug report: khangp0000@gmail.com